"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Blockade of the angiotensin II receptor inhibits the negative regulatory feedback of angiotensin II on renin secretion, but the resulting increased plasma renin activity and angiotensin II circulating levels do not overcome the effect of telmisartan on blood pressure.

-Following oral administration, peak concentrations (Cmax) of telmisartan are reached in 0.5-1 hour after dosing.
-Food slightly reduces the bioavailability of telmisartan, with a reduction in the area under the plasma concentration-time curve (AUC) of about 6% with the 40 mg tablet and about 20% after a 160 mg dose.
+Following oral administration, peak concentrations (Cmax) of telmisartan are reached in 0.5 to 1 hour after dosing.
+Food slightly reduces the bioavailability of telmisartan, with a reduction in the area under the plasma concentration-time curve (AUC) of approximately 6% with 40 mg and approximately 20% after a 160 mg dose MICARDIS HCT can be administered with or without food.
 The absolute bioavailability of telmisartan is dose dependent.
 At 40 and 160 mg the bioavailability was 42% and 58%, respectively.
-The pharmacokinetics of orally administered telmisartan are nonlinear over the dose range 20-160 mg, with greater than proportional increases of plasma concentrations (Cmax and AUC) with increasing doses.
+The pharmacokinetics of telmisartan with orally administered MICARDIS are nonlinear over the dose range 20 to 160 mg, with greater than proportional increases of plasma concentrations (Cmax and AUC) with increasing doses.
 Telmisartan shows bi-exponential decay kinetics with a terminal elimination half-life of approximately 24 hours.
-Trough plasma concentrations of telmisartan with once daily dosing are about 10-25% of peak plasma concentrations.
-Telmisartan has an accumulation index in plasma of 1.5 to 2.0 upon repeated once daily dosing.
+Trough plasma concentrations of telmisartan with once-daily dosing are approximately 10% to 25% of peak plasma concentrations.
+Telmisartan has an accumulation index in plasma of 1.5 to 2.0 upon repeated once-daily dosing.

 Following either intravenous or oral administration of 14C-labeled telmisartan, most of the administered dose ( > 97%) was eliminated unchanged in feces via biliary excretion; only minute amounts were found in the urine (0.91% and 0.49% of total radioactivity, respectively).